ostdotcom/website-docupony/docs/2_01_API_USERS_CREATE.md

 ```

 ### Example Failure Responses
-For a failed authentication the response is returned with status code 401 and the body can look like this,
+On a failed authentication the response is returned with status code 401 and the body will look like this,

 ```json
 {